So what? Why should we care?

 So, it is more the experiences, and actions, of others who care about a specific issue that brings a story alive.
 By putting a unique individual, and human face to the problem, it is easy to capture readers attention and take them on a journey into the remarkable world of your central character/s.

-Imagine watching a movie – and the only action is a bunch of talking heads wringing their hands is despair about the desperate plight of sharks and rays.
+Imagine watching a movie – and the only action is a bunch of talking heads wringing their hands is despair about the desperate plight of a particular endangered species or the latest stats on rhino poaching.
 Yawn!
 But bring actions of people into a story, and its a different kettle of fish altogether.
 For example, read this powerful narrative, Chasing Bayla, by Sarah Schweitzer of The Boston Globe – a 2015 Pulitzer Prize Finalist in Feature Writing.
 Sarah’s story is all about one scientist’s missions to save a rare whale.
 It begins:

 Biologist Michael Moore had waited all day — really, all his life — for the whale to surface, the suffering giant he thought he could save, that science had to save.
 It had come down to this.